Constellation-class frigate: Naming

-On 8 April 2020, it was revealed that four proposed names were put forward by outgoing acting Secretary of the Navy, Thomas Modly.
+In April 2020, four ship names were proposed by outgoing acting Secretary of the Navy, Thomas Modly as part of a draft announcement.
 He expressed a desire for the first ship to be named Agility with the class designated Agility class.
 Other names put forward were Intrepid, Endeavor, and Dauntless.
 However, Navy leaders said Modly's proposed names would not be adopted.
-In July 2020, it was reported by The Drive that the lead ship would be named USS Brooke (FFG-80).
+In July 2020, it was reported by The War Zone that the lead ship would be named USS Brooke (FFG-80).
 Later the U.S. Navy clarified via Twitter that reports about reusing the USS Brooke name for a new warship were erroneous.

-On 7 October 2020, Navy Secretary Kenneth Braithwaite announced the first FFG(X) frigate would be named USS Constellation (FFG-62).
-On 2 December 2020, Secretary Braithwaite announced that the second ship of the class will be named USS Congress (FFG-63).
-On 15 January 2021, Secretary Braithwaite announced that the third ship of the class will be named USS Chesapeake (FFG-64).
+In October 2020, Navy Secretary Kenneth Braithwaite announced the first FFG(X) frigate would be named USS Constellation (FFG-62).
+In December 2020, Secretary Braithwaite announced that the second ship of the class will be named USS Congress (FFG-63).
+In January 2021, Secretary Braithwaite announced that the third ship of the class will be named USS Chesapeake (FFG-64).
 All three ships are named after three of the U.S. Navy's original six frigates.

 United States ship naming conventions have historically named frigates after U.S. Navy and Marine Corps heroes or leaders.
-A report to Congress on 4 February 2021 advised that the U.S. Navy had not stated that this naming scheme was a change in their rules for naming ships.
+A report to Congress in February 2021 advised that the U.S. Navy had not stated that this naming scheme was a change in their rules for naming ships.